Introducing Judge Lowe

 Office Contact Information:

-Judge Lowe is a member of the Michigan Bar Association, the American Bar Association, the Michigan District Judges Association, the American Judges Association and the Judicial Division of the American Bar Association.
-He remains active in the community as a member of the Plymouth Rotary, the First United Methodist Church, and the Partnership for the Arts and Humanities.
-He regularly donates his storytelling talents to schools and other organizations in our community.
-When not on the bench he spends his free time with his wife and two sons.
+Judge Lowe is a member of the Michigan Bar Association, the American Bar Association, the Michigan District Judges Association, the American Judges Association, and the Judicial Division of the American Bar Association.
+He remains active in the community as a member of the Plymouth Rotary, the First United Methodist Church, and the Western Wayne County Conservation Association, as well as the Historical Societies for Plymouth, Northville, and Canton, and the Community Literacy Council.